 3. Vanquis Bank

-Challenge: Using live agents and dialers to collect customer payments was labor-intensive and slow.
+Challenge: The digital transformation challenge was using live agents and dialers to collect customer payments was labor-intensive and slow.

 In a society where even close friends might reject a phone call and opt to send a text message instead, getting people to pick up collection calls is an uphill battle.
 Agents spent a large portion of their day trying to reach customers and playing phone tag.
 Vanquis Bank needed a solution that would help them connect with customers in a way that increased payments on past-due accounts while still providing flexibility in payment options.

-Digital Transformation: Vanquis Bank began using VoiceSage to send interactive SMS, rich media, and voice messages to customers.
+Digital Transformation: In its digital transformation strategy, Vanquis Bank began using VoiceSage to send interactive SMS, rich media, and voice messages to customers.

 Vanquis Bank leverages VoiceSage’s messaging options to reach customers through their preferred method of communication.
 Collections professionals attach automated SMS, rich media, and voice messages to different stages of the collections cycle and send customized messages in real time.